Disability and inclusion

-Accessible beach equipment, including all-terrain walkers and beach wheelchairs, are available and free to use.
+Accessible beach equipment, including all-terrain walkers and beach wheelchairs, provide access to the beach for people with disability or low mobility.
 This has been made possible through partnership with Mullaloo Surf Lifesaving Club, Sorrento Surf Lifesaving Club and Hillarys Boat Harbour.
+Please note that all beach equipment is only to be used at the location where they are stored.

 The City thanks Mullaloo Surf Life Saving Club, Sorrento Surf Life Saving Club and Hillarys Boat Harbour for their valuable support for this important service.